kgathuru/glfx-es6/README.md

 ---

+This is a fork of [glfx-es6 by David McArthur](http://www.github.com/daviestar/glfx-es6) with added bits.
-This is a port of [glfx.js by Evan Wallace](http://www.github.com/evanw/glfx.js) to work with modern module importers.
+Glfx-es6 is in turn a port of [glfx.js by Evan Wallace](http://www.github.com/evanw/glfx.js) to work with modern module importers.
 The API is exactly the same.

 ### Installation